 How to submit the documents to VFS Global

 You can apply 90 days before your desired entry date to the Schengen area.
 You will not be accommodated even if you were just one day early.
-I made a mistake of going there 2 days in advance so the consultant asked me to get another appointment and come back 2 days later.
+I made the mistake of going there 2 days in advance so the consultant asked me to get another appointment and come back 2 days later.
 Still, my documents were assessed and she found that I was going to Ireland.
-She asked why I didn’t have an Irish visa yet when it’s my premier destination to Europe.
+She asked why I didn’t have an Irish visa yet when it was my premier destination in Europe.
 I said that I was also in the process of getting an Irish visa.

 The real reason, however, is that the friend that I’m visiting in Ireland advised me to get a Schengen first.
 Apparently, it’s harder to get an Irish visa so my friend thinks that if I have a Schengen already it will increase my chances of visa approval.
 Anyway, the consultant said that I should state in my letter to the embassy why I am applying for Schengen before the Irish visa.

 VFS has photocopy and printing services but they are ridiculously expensive.
 I also discourage you from carrying a bag because they don’t allow it inside the visa consultation rooms.
 However, if you cannot go without a bag, there’s a locker area where you can leave it for a fee.
 Check the rates below for reference.

 Internet & Computer use – 7 mins – ₱50 ($0.95) / 30 mins – ₱120 ($2.28) / 60 mins – ₱240 ($4.55)